 Jim Weldy; vocals, guitar and piano,

 Gary Edmonds; lead guitar and vocals,

 Steve Edmonds; vocals and bass guitar.

 The Boys of Summer band gives you a consistency of value and recognition that has not been achieved by any other long standing band - in the history of Western NY.
 The band has won over 25 group and individual music awards since 1996, mostly for best group vocals, and best classic pop band.
 In 2009 the band won Buffalo Music Awards for Top Group Vocals, Top Classic Pop Band as well as individual Awards For Top Pop Bassist and Top Pop Drummer.
 In 2010 The Boys of Summer were inducted into the Buffalo Music Hall of Achievement recognizing the group for all of the BMA Awards received over their long career. in 2011 the band received the Buffalo Nightlife Music and Club Awards Lifetime Achievement Award.
-2017 marks 26 years and there should be some great things in store this year.
+In 2015 We were inducted into The Buffalo Music Hall of Fame.
+2019 marks 28 years and there should be some great things in store this year.
 Stay tuned!

 1997 – BMA Top 50’s and 60’s Group

 1998 – BMA Top 50,s and 60’s Group